Whether you are travelling for just a week or several months, choosing the right travel bag is an important aspect of your pre trip planning.

 Often backpackers who purchase these bags end up cursing them for the rest of their trip.
 Below is a list of what you should look for when buying a new travel bag or backpack:

 - A backpack or travel bag should be no bigger than 60L, as the bigger the bag the more stuff you are likely to put in it.
 Everything you need, including warm clothes, jacket and shoes should fit easily in a 60L bag; if you can’t fit everything in, you don’t need a bigger backpack, but fewer clothes.
-For a recommended list of equipment, read more.
 Remember: you can always buy most items while travelling often at a lower price.

 - The backpack or travel bag should be made of a strong hard wearing material so it doesn’t rip or break.
 Good brands always offer one year warranty or more.

 - Do not buy trekking backpacks as they are not designed for travelling.
 One of the biggest problems is you can only access them from the top making it difficult to reach items at the bottom.
 They also have lots of straps which can get caught on things, especially when in transit.
 Outside pockets are another downside because you can’t lock them.